Call4Cloud | MMP-C | Autopilot | Device Preparation

 Throwing some prompts to the user to accept stuff or to click on install isn’t always nice so we decided to silently install the app with the use of the SilentClickOnce.exe file

 This nice executable gives us the power to fetch the ClickOnce application file online and install it!
-Of course, with some additional logging included.
+Of course, some additional logging is included.
 What are we without logging?
 Nothing

 We Know Nothing Benjamin Papac GIF - We Know Nothing Benjamin Papac Max Miller - Discover & Share GIFs